dgilland/alchy/CONTRIBUTING.md

 ## Areas of Needed Improvement

-- Integrate `pylint` to help with code quality (will need a `pylintrc` file as the default options are too strict).
 - Better documentation of functions/modules.
 Many are missing docstrings.
 Existing docstrings could be improved.
 Additional code comments may be needed as well.
 - Improve code quality for readability (e.g. eliminate dense code statements like one-liners which do too much).
-Using `pylint` here can go a long way.
 - Improve testing infrastructure.
 While not terrible, the organzation could be improved.
 - More battle testing.
 Tests currently cover basic usage, but there may be more complex uses-cases that could draw out some edge-case bugs.
 - Potentially improve `Query` loading methods.
 The current implementation doesn't handle nested loading options which differ than the base loading method used.
 For example, emulating this `query.options(joinedload(Foo).lazyload(Bar))` is not supported while this `query.options(joinedload(Foo).joinedload(Bar))` is via `query.joinedload(Foo, Bar)`.
 Would be nice to have a way to drill down into the nested loading strategies without having to use `query.options`.
 However, if the solution introduces too much complexity for a feature that isn't used/needed often, then it may be best to not attempt to support it.